Louis XIV: Edict of Fontainebleau

 On 15 October 1685, Louis issued the Edict of Fontainebleau, which cited the redundancy of privileges for Protestants given their scarcity after the extensive conversions.
 The Edict of Fontainebleau revoked the Edict of Nantes and repealed all the privileges that arose therefrom.
 By his edict, Louis no longer tolerated the existence of Protestant groups, pastors, or churches in France.
 No further churches were to be constructed, and those already existing were to be demolished.
 Pastors could choose either exile or secular life.
 Those Protestants who had resisted conversion were now to be baptised forcibly into the established church.

-Historians have debated Louis' reasons for issuing the Edict of Fontainebleau.
+Historians have debated Louis's reasons for issuing the Edict of Fontainebleau.
 He may have been seeking to placate Pope Innocent XI, with whom relations were tense and whose aid was necessary to determine the outcome of a succession crisis in the Electorate of Cologne.
-He may also have acted to upstage Emperor Leopold I and regain international prestige after the latter defeated the Turks without Louis' help.
+He may also have acted to upstage Emperor Leopold I and regain international prestige after the latter defeated the Turks without Louis's help.
 Otherwise, he may simply have desired to end the remaining divisions in French society dating to the Wars of Religion by fulfilling his coronation oath to eradicate heresy.

 Many historians have condemned the Edict of Fontainebleau as gravely harmful to France.
 In support, they cite the emigration of about 200,000 highly skilled Huguenots (roughly one quarter of the Protestant population, or 1% of the French population) who defied royal decrees and fled France for various Protestant states, weakening the French economy and enriching that of Protestant states.
-On the other hand, there are historians who view this as an exaggeration.
+On the other hand, some historians view this as an exaggeration.
 They argue that most of France's preeminent Protestant businessmen and industrialists converted to Catholicism and remained.